opennorth/scrapers-ca-ruby/README.md

 ## Pupa Scrapers for Canada in Ruby

-The bulk of Pupa scrapers for Canada are written in Python and available at [http://github.com/opencivicdata/scrapers-ca](http://github.com/opencivicdata/scrapers-ca).
+The [bulk of Pupa scrapers](http://github.com/opencivicdata/scrapers-ca) for Canada are written in Python.
 This repository was created to integrate more specifically with [MyCityHall.ca](http://mycityhall.ca/).

 ## Getting Started